 The idea for this 5-minute salmon recipe came to me when I brought home a bag of leftover spice mix I’d made for a cooking project in my son’s fourth grade class.
 (Pozole de Frijol for “Mission Day.”)

 I’ve been creating all sorts of recipes with it, but this Blackened Mexican Salmon is the best creation yet!

 Between the citrus and the spices that create the blackened “crust,” I’m hoping this fresh and delicious, 5-minute salmon recipe will be one you always keep up your sleeve.
 It’s perfect for a last minute dinner party — once you have the ingredients set, it really does take just a few minutes and it’s so pretty!

-Your guests will think you spend a lot of time on the Mexican Blackened Salmon, and only you’ll know how quickly you threw it together.
+Your guests will think you spend a lot of time on the Blackened Mexican Salmon, and only you’ll know how incredibly quickly you threw it together.
 (Well, and me.)

 - I think if you added it to a plate with Smoky Lemon Vegetable Quinoa, you’d have one hearty, satisfying and tasty meal.

 - I’d love it over Coconut Cilantro Rice with Fried Meyer Lemon Caesar Salad on the side, too.

 - A side of grilled or sautéed vegetables, including potatoes, would be perfect also.

 I love this 5-minute salmon recipe not only because of how good it tastes, but also because of how beautifully the combination of textures and colors present.